 Aristotle is quoted as saying “Excellence is an art won by training and habituation.
 We do not act rightly because we have virtue or excellence, but rather we have those because we have acted rightly.
 We are what we repeatedly do.
 Excellence, then, is not an act but a habit”.

 The whole ethos about becoming accredited is to demonstrate excellence in your chosen profession, be that as a coach, a mentor or a training provider.
-Individuals could not fly with a pilot who was not suitably trained, qualified and accredited (licensed), or be prepared to undertake surgery with an unaccredited surgeon.
+Individuals would not fly with a pilot who was not suitably trained, qualified and accredited (licensed), or be prepared to undertake surgery with an uncertified surgeon.

-Why would anyone then expect a client to their lives in the hands of an unaccredited coach, mentor or training provider?
-The short answer is that they mustn’t.
-That is what we believe, and that is why we promote the need for accreditation.
+Why then would anyone expect a client to place their lives in the hands of an unaccredited coach, mentor or training provider?
+In essence, they must not.
+That is what we believe, and that is why we emphatically promote the need for accreditation.

-We only want to promote and support the very best coaches, mentors and training providers to the public.
+We only promote the very best coaches, mentors and training providers to the public.
 We are confident that anyone who attains an International Authority for Professional Coaching and Mentoring accreditation, will be amongst the very best that the profession has to offer.

 Accreditation versus Certification: